SSCHAcode/sschacode.github.io/Tutorials/SnTe.md

 ---
-title: SnTe example with force fields
+title: SnTe tutorial with force fields
 ---

-# SnTe example
 In this tutorial we are going to study the thermoelectric transition in SnTe.
-To speedup the calculations, we will use a force-field that correctly reproduces the physics of ferroelectric transition in Fcc lattice.
+To speedup the calculations, we will use a force-field that can mimic the physics of ferroelectric transitions in FCC lattices.

 We will replicate the calculations performed in the paper by [Bianco et. al. Phys.
 Rev. B 96, 014111](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.96.014111).

-The force field can be downloaded and installed from [here](https://github.com/mesonepigreco/F3ToyModel).
+The force field can be downloaded and installed from [here](https://github.com/SSCHAcode/F3ToyModel).

 ## Initialization

 As always, we need to initialize the working space.
 This time we will initialize first the force field.
-This force field needs the harmonic dynamical matrix to be initialized, and the higher parameters.
+This force field needs the harmonic dynamical matrix to be initialized, and the higher order parameters.
-We will initialize it in order to reproduce the same as in [Bianco et. al. Phys.
+We will initialize it in order to reproduce the results in [Bianco et. al. Phys.
 Rev. B 96, 014111](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.96.014111).
+The dynamical matrices needed for the harmonic part of the force field can be found in python-sscha/Tutorials/SnTe_ToyModel.

 ```python
 # Import the cellconstructor stuff